kupferco/lv-notas/README.md

 ## 📱 Usage

 ### First Time Setup
-1. Navigate to the app - authentication happens automatically
+1. Navigate to the app - Google Sign-In happens automatically
-2. **Development:** Mock user created automatically
-3. **Production:** Google Sign-In popup appears
+2. **Any Google account** can sign up - no restrictions
-4. Select your Google Calendar for session management
+3. Select your Google Calendar for session management
-5. Add your first patients
+4. Add your first patients
-6. Start using the check-in system
+5. Start using the check-in system

 ### Daily Workflow
 1. **Dashboard** - Overview and quick actions